 Jolie Herzig—What does this look like?
 Students typically receive one-on-one help during office hours versus these group tutoring sessions?

-Beth Gillis-Smith—Tutor will provide a structured lesson based on topics being covered in the course at the time and then some open time for student questions and more individualized lessons
+Beth Gillis-Smith—Tutors provide a structured lesson based on topics being covered in the course at the time and then some open time for student questions and more individualized lessons

 Goal is to make these formal non-credit courses in time to offer in Spring 2020